-The people who found you through coupons will wait for your next one.
+People who found you through coupons will wait for your next one.

 If your regular customers who have supported you find out someone who’s never been there is getting a better deal than they are, they just might not return.

 Located in an old craftsman house with antiques and a wood-burning fireplace, this was a great place to enjoy a great meal.

-When the couple at the table next to us paid their check with a 50 percent off coupon, the owner must have been tipped off.
+The owner must have been tipped off when the couple at the table next to us paid their check with a 50 percent off coupon.
 He went to their table and sat down.

-He told them the story of his business, how he and his wife built it and how many years he’d been there.
+He told them the story of his business, how he and his wife built it, and how many years he’d been there.

-The coupon bearers told him they were from Pacoima, about an hour’s drive from the restaurant and that they would never have come without the coupon.
+The coupon bearers told him they were from Pacoima, about an hour’s drive from the restaurant, and that they would never have come without the coupon.

-Here we had paid full price as usual and the people next to us who had no relationship paid half-price.
+Here we had paid full price as usual, and the people next to us who had no relationship paid half-price.

-We never went back....
+We never went back...

 What to do instead

-Reward those who buy from you 24/7 365 days a week.
-Those who shop with you regardless of the coupon, the deal, or the steal.
+Reward those who buy from you 24/7, 365 days a year—those who shop with you regardless of the coupon, the deal, or the steal.

-Because you just gave them 50% off, unless you are going to offer that regularly, they'll feel your subsequent offers are not enough incentive and they'll go elsewhere to someone else offering extreme coupons.
+Because you just gave them 50% off.
+Unless you are going to offer that regularly, they'll feel your subsequent offers are not enough incentive and go elsewhere to someone else offering extreme coupons.

 If you repeatedly market your business with coupons to people who don't know you, you’d better cut your staff.
 That's because profit is what suffers.